stuckyb/MOL/app/README.md

 $ sudo apt-get install rhino
 ```

+## Configure the REPL

 Almost there!

 Next, to get the JavaScript REPL going in Emacs, let's install the `js2-mode` and `js-comint` packages using the Emacs package manager.
 It's easy.
 From within Emacs, type `M-x package-list-packages` and then hit enter.
-Find the packages in the list, press the `i` key next to each one, and then press the `x` key to install.
+Find the packages in the list, press the `i` key next to each one, and then press the `x` key which installs all selected packages.

 The last step is adding the following to the end of your `~/.emacs.d/init.el` configuration file: